serverless/serverless-client-s3/README.md

 **Fifth**, Have fun!

-**Sixth**, Fill custom Tagging and Policy options.
-It will work without these, but note, by default there is no tagging and policy is hard-coded:
+**Sixth**, Have more fun with custom redirection, tagging and policy options.
+These are optional.

 ```js
 "plugins": [